 How CCK Can Help if VA Reduces Your Rating

 Appealing a VA decision or a proposed rating reduction can be a challenging process.
-If VA reduced your rating despite your service-connected condition having no substantial improvement, Chisholm Chisholm & Kilpatrick LTD may be able to help you appeal the decision.
-The veterans’ advocates at CCK have decades of demonstrated success in representing veterans before VA and the Court of Appeals for Veterans Claims.
+If VA reduced or revoked your rating despite your service-connected condition having no substantial improvement, Chisholm Chisholm & Kilpatrick LTD may be able to help you appeal the decision.
+The veterans’ advocates at CCK have decades of demonstrated success in representing veterans before VA and the Court of Appeals for Veterans Claims (CAVC).